Turner-Engineering/autosa/July 2023 dev log.md

 - also the save screen config + state will save all the set up bands so that they don't have to be re-set up every time

-## August
+## August 3 2023

-- [x] Don't record with ref level offset 10
+- [x] Don't record with ref level offset

 ---

-- [ ] Have run note pop up as dialog in single band mode
+- [x] Have run note pop up as dialog in single band mode
-- [x] Manual start stop for custom duration (have popup for file name here too) 60
+- [x] Manual start stop for custom duration (have popup for file name here too)
 - [x] "Save as is" button is good to have!
-10
-- [x] Merge prep band mode into manual mode (want to prepare then run, then save, and repeat) 30
+- [x] Merge prep band mode into manual mode (want to prepare then run, then save, and repeat)
+- [ ] Fix settings so that they work on the first install

 ---

-- [x] make sure state files are set up with 10s number y scale 20
+- [x] make sure state files are set up with 10s number y scale
 - [x] Add auto marker positioning to manual mode
-- [ ] Add indicator to say when instrument is under remote control 10
-- [x] have trace closer to the top (don't leave 10 dB gap) 5
+- [x] have trace closer to the top (don't leave 10 dB gap)
-- [x] Save screenshot in light mode, leave instrument in dark mode 10
+- [x] Save screenshot in light mode, leave instrument in dark mode
-- [x] Close settings window on right before taking screenshot 20
+- [x] Close settings window on right before taking screenshot
-- [x] Have a "release" tab / button to let go of the instrument and allow manual control 10
+- [x] Have a "release" tab / button to let go of the instrument and allow manual control

 ---

 - [ ] Have a button to pull up all states in different tabs
 - [ ] Have instructions to say that the state files should contain limit lines and BW
 - [ ] Have setting to have marker auto peak off (low priority)
+- [ ] Add indicator to say when instrument is under remote control

 ## Aug 4 2023